-In 1879 this area of the Texas Panhandle was opened up for homesteading but, the first settler did not arrive until the fall of 1899.
+In 1879 this area of the Texas Panhandle was opened up for homesteading, but the first settler did not arrive until the fall of 1899.
 N.J.
-Whitfield purchased the future townsite for $1.00 per acre and in 1903 sold a 100-foot strip across Oldham County to the Choctaw, Oklahoma, and Texas (later the Rock Island) Railroad as a right-of-way.
+Whitfield purchased the future townsite for $1.00 per acre and, in 1903, sold a 100-foot strip across Oldham County to the Choctaw, Oklahoma, and Texas (later the Rock Island) Railroad as a right-of-way.
 Sitting in a vast prairie, the town was named Vega, a Spanish word for a large grassy plain or valley.
-In the same year, the townsite was surveyed and the first store was opened by A.M.
-Miller.
+In the same year, the townsite was surveyed and A.M.
+Miller opened the first store.

 In 1904, Vega saw the arrival of a post office, the ever-present saloon, and a school, which doubled as a Masonic Lodge.

-In 1907, ranching brothers Pat and John Landergin purchased part of the LS Ranch, bringing in more settlers to the community.
-The next year the Landergins established a bank and when the railroad was completed in 1908, the town added a number of stores, two churches, a hotel, and a blacksmith shop.
+In 1907, ranching brothers Pat and John Landergin purchased part of the LS Ranch, bringing more settlers to the community.
+The next year the Landergins established a bank, and when the railroad was completed in 1908, the town added several stores, two churches, a hotel, and a blacksmith shop.
 Coming into its own, a newspaper called the Vega Sentinel was founded in March 1909.
 Continuing to thrive, the Vega Sentinel proclaimed in 1914 of Vega: